AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 title: What am I vaccinating my dog against?
 date: 2018-02-18T04:04:25.255Z
 ---
+Vaccinations can be overwhleming, there is a lot of them and for some of them (the non-cores) the decision of whether or not to vaccinate is left up to you.
+So what exactly are the diseases you are vaccinating you pooch against and how do you decide which of the optional ones are going to fit your dog's lifestyle?

 # Core Vaccines
 The core vaccines include DA2PP (Distemper virus, adenovirus-2, parvovirus and parainfluenza)***** and Rabies.
 Depending on where you live, leptospirosis may also be considered a core vaccination.
 For example, in California, leptospirosis is considered to be a core vaccine.